Reviewed by Sarah Mitchell – Child Passenger Safety Writer & Researcher | Researching car seat safety since 2018 | Last Updated: April 2026

 Keep the child still and calm.
 Support their head and neck gently.
 Do not try to move the child unless necessary.
 If breathing stops, begin CPR immediately.
 Clear the airway if you see vomit or blockage.
 Apply a cold compress to the forehead if there is swelling.
 Call emergency services right away if injury signs appear.

 Watching a child fall asleep in a booster seat is common during car rides.
 Their heads may flop forward, which can worry parents.
-Simple steps can help keep your child safe and give you peace of mind.
+Simple steps can help keep your child safe and help you feel confident.
 Staying alert and teaching your child about safety are key parts of every trip.
 These tips will guide you through easy ways to protect your little one.

 Monitoring During Trips